Graphics processing unit

-A graphics processing unit (GPU) is a specialized electronic circuit designed for digital image processing and to accelerate computer graphics, being present either as a component on a discrete graphics card or embedded on motherboards, mobile phones, personal computers, workstations, and game consoles.
-GPUs were later found to be useful for non-graphic calculations involving embarrassingly parallel problems due to their parallel structure.
+Graphics functions are generally independent and this lends these tasks to being implemented on separate calculation engines.
+Modern GPUs include hundreds, or thousands, of calculation units.
+This made them useful for non-graphic calculations involving embarrassingly parallel problems due to their parallel structure.
 The ability of GPUs to rapidly perform vast numbers of calculations has led to their adoption in diverse fields including artificial intelligence (AI) where they excel at handling data-intensive and computationally demanding tasks.
 Other non-graphical uses include the training of neural networks and cryptocurrency mining.